NativeScript/docs-v8/introduction.md

 ## Overview of NativeScript development

 :::warning Note
 The following is a general overview of NativeScript development.
-To try any of the commands mentioned be sure you have a proper environment setup first.
+To try any of the commands mentioned, be sure you have a proper environment setup first.
 :::

 NativeScript allows scaffolding projects with various templates to kickstart your app development.
 Official templates can be found in the [Templates GitHub repository](https://github.com/NativeScript/nativescript-app-templates/tree/master/packages) and on [NPM](https://www.npmjs.com/search?q=%40nativescript%20template).